ryanzhouuu/suki/docs/design.md

 - Analytics: PostHog or Vercel Analytics
 - Error tracking: Sentry

+### Implementation Notes

+- Runtime data access uses the Supabase JS client (browser, server, middleware, and a secret-key admin client for ranking writes).
+- Drizzle mirrors the Postgres schema for tooling; migrations live in `supabase/migrations/`.
+- `derived_series_rankings` and series mapping writes use the Supabase secret key server-side; clients do not INSERT derived rows directly.
+- Ranking recomputes on demand after completions and comparisons (scheduled jobs optional later).
+- Avatars are external URLs on `profiles.avatar_url` unless Storage upload is added later.

 ### Why This Stack

 Supabase keeps the app close to a normal Postgres architecture while providing hosted auth and useful managed services.
 That matters because this product has relational data at its core: users have anime entries, entries produce comparisons, comparisons produce rankings, rankings are visible on profiles, and friends connect users into a social graph.